LuminanceHDR/LuminanceHDR/README.md

 ... the latter is where currently all the code comes from ;-)

-This is version 0.3.0, which furnishes the following routines:
+This is version 0.4.0, which furnishes the following routines:

 * amaze_demosaic
+* markesteijn_demosaic
 * CA_correct
 * gaussianBlur